Pretreatment Assessment in Adults With Chronic Hepatitis C Virus Infection

 • Following writing group approval, draft guidelines are reviewed by all contributors, program liaisons, and a volunteer reviewer from the AI Community Advisory Committee.

 • Recommendations must be approved by two-thirds of the full committee.
-If necessary to achieve consensus, the full committee is invited to deliberate, review the evidence, and revise recommendations when required.
+If necessary to achieve consensus, the full committee is invited to deliberate, review the evidence, and revise recommendations.

 • Final approval by the committee chair and the NYSDOH AI Medical Director is required for publication.